 There are so many incredible places to snowboard and ski in Canada!
-Many snow-seeking backpackers (Aussies in particular), flock to Canada in the winter, to score work at some of the best ski resorts in the world!
-There are so many incredible mountains to choose from all over Canada, it’s easy pickings for winter sports enthusiasts.
+There are just so many incredible mountains to choose from all over Canada that it’s easy pickings for winter sports enthusiasts.
+In fact, the snows are so white that many snow-seeking backpackers (Aussies in particular) flock to Canada in the winter purely to try score work at some of the best ski resorts in the world!

-Hardcore skiers and snowboarders froth over the mountainous terrain, deep powdered snow, epic backcountry and wicked views from the mountain.
+Beginner & hardcore skiers and snowboarders alike all froth at the mouth over the mountainous terrain, deep powdered snow, epic backcountry and wicked views from the mountain.
 Canada is the pinnacle winter wonderland location, with so many incredible places to hit the slopes and go Skiing in Canada.

 You can’t deny that Whistler is one of the best places to ski in Canada and, it boasts some of the most incredible views of the Fitzsimmons coastal mountain range.

 Whistler/Blackcomb hosted the 2010 winter Olympics soo, since it’s good enough for the best athletes in the world, it’s kind of a given that it’s one of the best places to snowboard and ski in Canada.
 You can still get a picture in front of the Olympic rings and the first nation inuksuk up ontop the mountain.

 It’s a hard life when you come to snowboard and ski in Canada/Whistler, you actually have to decide what mountain you’d like to take on.
 If you’re indecisive like me, why not conquer both Whistler and Blackcomb.
 The highest and longest lift in the world connects the two monstrous mountains together, thanks to the peak-to-peak gondola and it even has a see-through glass-bottom floor.